Assettoo/Assetto-MainDEV/README.md

  6)Now after succesful transaction with a negligible fee you can use this HASH KEY in the form of a RECEIPT certificate for future use.

- 7)Later on we can CHECK THE AUTHENTICITY OF ANY DOC/FILE/ASSET etc ON CHAIN WITH JUST THE HASH KEY.
+ 7)Later on we can <Strong>CHECK FOR THE AUTHENTICITY OF ANY DOC/FILE/ASSET</Strong> etc ON CHAIN WITH JUST THE HASH KEY.